benjymous/annotations/sandman/sandman.73.md

 > [!THUMBNAIL] ![](thumbnails/sandman.73/page06.jpg)

-  On the theme of "People must change", he we see Hob really has had plenty of time to reconsider is part in the past.
+- On the theme of "People must change", he we see Hob really has had plenty of time to reconsider his part in the past.

 ### Page 9